 Vinyl LP, Compact Disc (CD)

 In November 2018, multi-instrumentalists Carlos Niño and Miguel Atwood-Ferguson flew from Los Angeles to Chicago to take part in an album release performance for Makaya McCraven’s Universal Beings.
 Niño and Atwood-Ferguson were on the album, on the laid-back “Los Angeles Side.”
-The day after McCraven’s show, the two were invited to the South Shore Cultural Center, a gorgeous tree-lined facility bordering Lake Michigan, to open for drummer Jeremy Cunningham, who debuted music from his forthcoming album, The Weather Up There.
-Inspired by their time in the South Shore, Niño and Atwood-Ferguson performed a 44-minute set of beautiful ambient work, full of elegant strings, bells, chimes and subtle percussion.
-Out today via International Anthem, Chicago Waves presents the gig in its entirety, broken into eight tracks.
+While in town, the two recorded a 44-minute set of beautiful ambient work, full of elegant strings, bells, chimes and subtle percussion.
+Out today via International Anthem, Chicago Waves presents the session in its entirety, broken into eight tracks.
 But to play individual songs doesn’t do it justice; it’s meant to be consumed without skipping around.
 Though if there is a standout, it’s the 10-minute title cut that concludes the album.
 Opening with warped string chords, sporadic drums and deep bass, the track slowly becomes brighter as it unfolds.
 By the five-minute mark, Atwood-Ferguson’s violin is the centerpiece, locking into a hypnotic loop that carries the album to a soft landing.
 In the end, Chicago Waves is meant to pacify those dealing with internal stress as the world spirals out of control.
 Put it on headphones and lower the lights.

 Vinyl LP, Compact Disc (CD), Cassette